BuilderIO/builder/packages/utils/README.md

 ### Example

-Say you have a component that takes input props and also feteches data sync
+Say you have a component that takes input props and also fetches data sync

 ```tsx
 import { Builder } from '@builder.io/react';